ecodynlab/GALUP/Modules/Module 3.md

 **What will you learn from this module?**

-- What are some common RS indices and environmental variables and their role in land use planning
+- What are some common RS indices and environmental variables and their role in land use planning and environmental assessment,
-- Use these indices in Google Earth Engine
+- Generate, visualize, and download these indices from Google Earth Engine.

 ## 1. RS Indices
-**Remote sensing indices** provide measurable indicators of land conditions and changes.
-- These indices can be calculated using observations directly obtained by sensors in specific bands/wavelength regions.
-In optical, near infrared (NIR), and shortwave infrared (SWIR) regions, the sensors observe fraction of solar radiation that is reflected by the terrain in the direction of the sensor - called **reflectance**.
-The values of reflectance range between 0 and 1.
-Thus, RS indices are combinations of reflectances obtained in different bands.
+**Remote sensing indices** (or spectral indices) are arithmentic combinations of reflectance at two or more bands that help provide measurable estimates of the relative abundance of indicators of interest.
+Vegetation indices (such as the normalized difference vegetation index: NDVI) are the most widely known, but indices can be formulated for tracking burn areas, exposed soil or built-up areas.
+- Spectral/Image indices are generally calculated using simple mathematical transformations (addition, subtraction, division) conducted on satellite bands of specific wavelength regions.
+Values of image indices can range from -1 - +1 (normalized difference indices), to arbitrary scales for other ratio-based indices.
+See <a href="https://www.usgs.gov/core-science-systems/nli/landsat/landsat-surface-reflectance-derived-spectral-indices?qt-science_support_page_related_con=0#qt-science_support_page_related_con">this link</a> for a good introduction to indices that can be obtained using Landsat data.

 - Some commonly used RS indices include
       <blockquote>
+      Normalized Difference Vegetation Index (NDVI)<br>
       Enhanced Vegetation Index (EVI)<br>
-      Normalized Difference Vegetation Index (NDVI)<br>
       Soil Adjusted Vegetation Index (SAVI)<br>
+      Modified Soil Adjusted Vegetation Index (MSAVI)<br>
+      Normalized Difference Moisture Index (NDMI)<br>
       Normalized Burn Ratio (NBR)<br>
+      Normalized Burn Ratio 2 (NBR2)<br>
-      Normalized Difference Water Index (NDWI) <br>
+      Normalized Difference Snow Index (NDSI)<br>
       </blockquote>

 - The Table below provides reflectances used to calculate the above indices and their uses.
 <p align="center">